jacvchr/OperatingSystemChooser/README.md

 This project is currently the most advanced project on my resume, with it using advanced data structures, inheritance, and searching and sorting.

 ### Operating System Classes
 The first class used in this project is the `OperatingSystem.java` class.
-This class is used as a base class that the more advanced operating systems (Windows, MacOS, and Linux) can be based off of.
+This class is used as a base class so the more advanced operating system classes (Windows, MacOS, and Linux) can inherit from it.
 The class `OperatingSystem.java` contains public get and set methods of different variables, including: `name`, `releaseData`, `cost`, and `use`.
 A `toString()` method is also found in `OperatingSystem.java`.

 The `Windows.java`, `MacOS.java`, and `Linux.java` classes are all similar in nature; they are all derived classes from the `OperatingSystem.java` class.
 Each class continues the use of the previous variables from `OperatingSystem.java`, however, each class also adds another unique variable (with its own get, set, and updated `toString()` method) to differentiate from each other. `Windows.java` adds the `assistant` variable, `MacOS.java` adds the `updatedDesign` variable, and `Linux.java` adds the `preinstalledApps` variable.